Birds of Prey

 ‘The greater Reservoir is on the decline, Hilaetos; the gulls feel it, the owl feels it, even the vultures must feel it.’

 No thoughts are sent nor received for a moment, a moment that stretches on mercilessly into infinity.
-In the distance a sole gull, exhausted by the look of the half-hearted flap of his wings, returns to The Basin and attempts to land on the bridge.
+In the distance a sole gull, exhausted by the look of the half-hearted flap of his white wings, returns to The Basin and attempts to land on the bridge.
 He misses his mark and falls to the water’s surface; the struggle doesn’t last very long.
 Bubbles take his place, then a broken white feather floats to the surface.
 It’s given nervous glances as it floats there daintily, the tide pulling it towards the rocky shore.

 ‘I believe so, though there’s no way to know.
 There aren’t many who flock to this crescent lake as wily as The Vultress, sh–’